ExploratoryEngineering/docs.nbiot.engineering/docs/gettingstarted/configuring.md

 ---
 Configuring your new documentation project is as simple as altering the configuration files in the `config` folder.

+Make sure that your `config/config.js` variable `webRoot` matches the root folder of where the documentation will be hosted.
+For example: if you plan on hosting the documentation at `https://you.github.io/your-documentation`, the `webRoot` should be `/your-documentation/`.

 If you would like to use a logo of a different aspect ratio than the example logo `144x40px` you might have to adjust the margins in `style/layout/_nav.scss`.